SURYAKANTSHARMA/CountryPicker/README.md

 - iOS 10.0+
 - Xcode 9+
 ## Example
- To run the example project, clone the repo, and run pod install from the Example directory first.
+ To run the example project, clone the repo, and run pod update from the Example directory first.
 ## Installation

 CountryPicker is available through Cocoapods.